 Student: District TRIM Coordinator:

 Subject Area of Unit:

-Time Period Projected for Unit: Unit amount: 1 Unit5 Un it
+Time Period Projected for Unit: Unit amount: 1 Unit5 Unit

-Learning Objectives for Unit: (What will the student learn or be completed?)
-1. able to do when ISU is
+Learning Objectives for Unit: (What will the student learn or be able to do wh completed?)
+1. en ISU is

 2.

 3.

 4.

-Learning Events or Experiences Making Up Unit: (What will the study in order to reach objectives?)
-1. student read, attend, explore,
+Learning Events or Experiences Making Up Unit: (What will the student read, study in order to reach objectives?)
+1. attend, explore,

 2.

 3.

 4.

 Person(s) Who Will Evaluate Unit:

-Means of Evaluation:
+Means of Evaluation: 1.

-1.

 2.

 3.

 4.

 Student Signature Date

 Supervisor of Independent Study Unit Signature Date

 Coordinator of English-Language Programs Signature Date